sakisan28/M8HeadlessWithDAC/README.md

 ---
 *Experimental*
 fluidsynth: start fluidsynth(Soundfont) and synth output to M8 USB in.
 You can use GM synth on M8's 'EXTERNAL' instrument or Mixer USB channel.
+befor run M8, run start_fluidsynth, then run M8 to go.

+alsaloop and some tools for ROCKNIX (test build)
+experimental_m8_rocknix.zip

 Bluez MIDI support: sample script for rebuild Bluez with MIDI support.
 Tested BLE MIDI decices:
 Yamaha UD-BT01